-Nowadays Internet is full of things and people that want to use results of somebody’s work for their own profit.
-Modern website and e-commerce business owners face the problems with hacking attempts (both successful and not), data theft, money robbery and even usage of their server and website as a base for crypto-mining software working on the background.
+Nowadays the Internet is full of things and people that want to use the results of somebody’s work for their own profit.
+Modern website and e-commerce business owners face problems with hacking attempts (both successful and not), data theft, money robbery, and even usage of their server and website as a base for crypto-mining software working on the background.
 The cases are really various and in most of them malware hides itself.
 It starts to be notable when the results and the harm done by it begin to cause significant problems.
 They usually begin affecting on the end user’s impressions.
-So how to secure website and server and be sure that performed actions have real effect?
-To answer on that question we need to start from the very beginning.
-We need to review why hacking attempts are possible and what are the doors we leave open that allow hackers and attackers to come inside?
+So how to secure website and server and be sure that performed actions have a real effect?
+To answer that question we need to start from the very beginning.
+We need to review why hacking attempts are possible and what doors we leave open that allows hackers and attackers to come inside.

 What are the reasons of hacks and malware integrations?